Elecash/dotairc/README.md

 # dotairc
-Generate .aric files for your AI agents
+Generate .airc files for your AI agents